Stewart, Gibbs top NASCAR Hall of Fame class

 Gibbs already was a member of the Pro Football Hall of Fame for leading the Washington Redskins to three Super Bowl championships.

-Also voted into the NASCAR Hall of Fame were drivers Bobby Labonte and Buddy Baker as well as engine builder Waddell Wilson.
+Also voted into the NASCAR Hall of Fame class of 2020 were drivers Bobby Labonte and Buddy Baker as well as crew chief and engine builder Waddell Wilson.

+For Stewart, getting in with his old boss Gibbs, teammate Labonte, team member Wilson and even acquaintance Baker just added to the thrill.

+“To me, it’s even way bigger than us getting in — the fact that the guy that really was responsible for getting me to Joe Gibbs Racing was Bobby Labonte,” said Stewart.
+“And getting Coach (Gibbs) in as well.
+And even before that, there was Waddell Wilson, who was with Harry Ranier in 1996 when I started with Ranier-Walsh Racing.

 Labonte won the 2000 Winston Cup, then the name of NASCAR’s top series, while driving for Joe Gibbs Racing (JGR).
 Stewart won the 2002 Winston Cup title for JGR, then repeated the feat in 2005, when the top series was called the Nextel Cup.

+Stewart, 48, also captured the 2011 Sprint Cup while driving for his own Stewart-Haas Racing team.
+In all, Stewart won 49 race in NASCAR’s top circuit, 14th all time.

+“Tony was a lock,” said four-time Cup Series champion Jeff Gordon, who was inducted into the Hall’s 2019 class.
+“So, I’m not really surprised about that.”

-JGR claimed another championship, the 2015 Sprint Cup, with driver Kyle Busch.
+Gibbs and JGR claimed another championship, the 2015 Sprint Cup, with driver Kyle Busch.

+“I didn’t want to watch the broadcast (of the announcement), because I didn’t know if it was going to happen — a lot of emotions, I guess you’d say,” Labonte told reporters.
+“After a couple years it was like, ‘Maybe I won’t get in.’
+So you think about it, and then you don’t want to think about it.

+“Whenever it comes down to today, and you see who is inducted into it, you think, ‘Man, what an awesome day and feeling for everybody that got voted in.’
+As far as Joe and Tony and myself, I’m just so thankful to be in with them.
+It just really is an honor.”

-Baker, 74, won the 1980 Daytona 500 among 19 victories in the leading series.
+Baker, who died in 2015, won the 1980 Daytona 500 among 19 victories in the leading series.
 His father was NASCAR Hall of Fame driver Buck Baker.

 The five honorees were selected from a list of 20 nominees.
 Stewart was named on 88 percent of the 59 ballots, while Gibbs got 72 percent, Wilson 72 percent, Baker 70 percent and Labonte 67 percent.